arnemorken/anypaginator/README.md

 after gotoClicked has finished.

 ## CSS classes
-These should be pretty self explanatory.
+These should be self explanatory.
 ```css
 .any-paginator-container
 .any-paginator-prev